phosphoer/tankjs/README.md

 The core engine is very small, and provides 3 main objects.

 - TankJS: The main interface through which all the functionality of the engine is accessed.
-- GameObject: A container for components with methods to manipulate them.
+- Entity: A container for components with methods to manipulate them.
-- Component: Used to define a "blueprint" of a component that can be added to a GameObject.
+- Component: Used to define a "blueprint" of a component that can be added to an Entity.
 Components can be given "tags" which are used to define what sort of functionality they provide.
 For example, the `RenderManager` component looks for components with the `Drawable` tag and draws them.

 ###Components
 Most of the engine functionality is achieved through extra components that are either custom-made or come with the engine.
 The set of components that you choose to include determines the graphics, physics, and other capabilities of your game.

 For example, TankJS comes with a `Canvas` component which provides an HTML5 canvas to perform drawing on, an `Image` component which draws an image on a given canvas, and a `RenderManager` component which takes care of drawing `Image` components for you.

-One of the simplest components in TankJS is the `Pos2D` component, which allows a GameObject to have an x and y position, and rotation.
+One of the simplest components in TankJS is the `Pos2D` component, which allows an Entity to have an x and y position, and rotation.

     TANK.registerComponent("Pos2D")
     .initFunction(function()